-The intention of this document is to provide some general guidance for you to ensure that your child is in the best possible state of health prior to their surgery with us.
+The intention of this document is to provide some generic guidance for you to ensure that your child is in the best possible state of health prior to their surgery with us.

-If your child has concerns or is likely to be frightened on the day of surgery, please let us know and we will aim to provide additional support.
+If your child is likely to experience concerns, or may be frightened on the day of surgery, please let us know and we will aim to provide additional support.
 Specialist play therapists are available and they can assist your child in their hospital journey.